nginxinc/nginx-amplify-doc/amplify-faq.md

   3. The agent is running under the same user as your NGINX worker processes.
   4. The NGINX is started with an absolute path.
 Currently the agent **can't** detect NGINX instances launched with a relative path (e.g. "./nginx").
   5. The [user ID that the agent and the NGINX run as](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#overriding-the-effective-user-id), can use *ps(1)* to see all system processes.
 If *ps(1)* is restricted for non-privileged users, the agent won't be able to find and properly detect the NGINX master process.
   6. The time is set correctly.
-If the time on the system where the agent runs is ahead or behind the world's clock, you won't be able to see the graphs properly.
+If the time on the system where the agent runs is ahead or behind the world's clock, you won't be able to see the graphs.
   7. *stub_status* is [properly configured](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#configuring-nginx-for-metric-collection), and the *stub_status module* is included in the NGINX build (this can be checked with `nginx -V`).
-  8. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) configured in NGINX config).
+  8. NGINX [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files are readable by the user `nginx` (or by the [user](http://nginx.org/en/docs/ngx_core_module.html#user) set in NGINX config).
-  9. All NGINX configuration files are readable by the agent's user ID (check owner, group and permissions).
+  9. All NGINX configuration files are readable by the agent user ID (check owner, group and permissions).
   10. Extra [configuration steps have been performed as required](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) for the additional metrics to be collected.
-  11. The system DNS resolver is properly configured, and *receiver.amplify.nginx.com* can be successfully resolved.
+  11. The system DNS resolver is correctly configured, and *receiver.amplify.nginx.com* can be successfully resolved.
   12. Oubound TLS/SSL from the system to *receiver.amplify.nginx.com* is not restricted.
 This can be checked with *curl(1)*.
-[Configure a proxy server](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#setting-up-a-proxy) for the agent to use if required.
+[Configure a proxy server](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#setting-up-a-proxy) for the agent if required.
   13. *selinux(8)*, *apparmor(7)* or [grsecurity](https://grsecurity.net) are not interfering with the metric collection.
 E.g. for *selinux(8)* check **/etc/selinux/config**, try `setenforce 0` temporarily and see if it improves the situation for certain metrics.
   14. Some VPS providers use hardened Linux kernels that may restrict non-root users from accessing */proc* and */sys*.
 Metrics describing system and NGINX disk I/O are usually affected.
 There is no an easy workaround for this except for allowing the agent to run as `root`.
 Sometimes fixing permissions for */proc* and */sys/block* may work.

 ### 2.5.
-How Do I Verify that the Amplify Agent Is Correctly Installed?
+How Do I Verify that NGINX Amplify Agent Is Correctly Installed?

 <!-- advancedList -->